 - Salvation is a gift.
 God’s promise to Abraham was a gift.
 Abraham obtained that promise by his faith that God would do what he promised.
 As St. Paul tells us, Abraham’s faith was counted as righteousness.
 Abraham was accounted righteous by obeying God even to the point of sacrificing the very son through whom he was supposed to be the father of many nations.

 - St. Joseph also showed faith in God’s promise by obeying God in taking Mary, his wife, into his home.
-Because his wife’s son “begets” all who have faith in the salvation that son won, St. Joseph is the father of many nations.
+Because his wife’s son “begets” all who have faith in the salvation that that son won, St. Joseph is the father of many nations.

 Verse before the Gospel Ps 84:5